Design your Home Extension – Form vs Function

-Design has become incredibly important in today’s world and in particular has captured people’s imagination, especially through companies like Apple.
-Apple are currently considered one of the leading companies when it comes to design, certainly in the tech world, and that status has been enhanced through their innovative design principles; by breaking down the design process to produce products that have beauty, ingenuity and charisma.
+Design has become incredibly important in today’s world and in particular, has captured people’s imagination, especially through companies like Apple.
+Apple is currently considered one of the leading companies when it comes to design, certainly in the tech world, and that status has been enhanced through their innovative design principles; by breaking down the design process to produce products that have beauty, ingenuity and charisma.

-Relating this to the designing of a house or an extension we can split design in two major elements; form and function.
-Every well designed home should reflect your personality and desires whilst also accommodating the way you want to live, work and relax.
-For example, having a place that looks great but is not great to live in, or vice versa, shows a disparity in what should be a synergy between form and function.
+Relating this to the designing of a house or an extension we can split design into two major elements; form and function.
+Every well-designed home should reflect your personality and desires whilst also accommodating the way you want to live, work and relax.
+For example, having a place that looks great but is not great to live in, or vice versa shows a disparity in what should be a synergy between form and function.
 Let’s take a look at each of these elements and relate it to designing an extension on a home.

 Design function relates to the practical aspects of a product.
 The process of functional design begins with the goal of the product i.e. What is the product to do?
 There needs to be a clear and practical purpose for that product.